postsharp/Metalama.Documentation/content/conceptual/aspects/ide/code-fixes.md

 * Code fixes and refactorings are only useful at design time.
 At compile time, all code fixes will be ignored.
 If you want to avoid generating code fixes at compile time, you can make your logic conditional upon the `MetalamaExecutionContext.Current.ExecutionScenario.CapturesCodeFixTitles` expression.

-* The `Func<ICodeActionBuilder, Task>`  delegate is only executed when the code fix or refactoring is selected by the user.
-However, the entire aspect will be executed again which has two implications:
+* The `Func<ICodeActionBuilder, Task>`  delegate is only executed when the user selects the code fix or refactoring.
+However, the entire aspect will be executed again, which has two implications:
-  * The logic that _creates_ the delegate must be very efficient, because it is rarely used.
+  * The logic that _creates_ the delegate must be very efficient because it is rarely used.
 Any expensive logic should be moved to the _implementation_ of the delegate itself.
   * If you want to avoid generating the delegate, you can make it conditional upon the `MetalamaExecutionContext.Current.ExecutionScenario.CapturesCodeFixImplementations` expression.

-* At design time, all code fix titles, including those added by the <xref:Metalama.Framework.Diagnostics.IDiagnosticSink.Suggest*> method, are cached for the whole solution.
+* At design time, all code fix titles, including those added by the <xref:Metalama.Framework.Diagnostics.IDiagnosticSink.Suggest*> method, are cached for the complete solution.
 Therefore, you should avoid adding a large number of suggestions.
 The current Metalama design is not suited for this scenario.